How this CS took the startup route with LetsVenture - an online platform that facilitates angel investing in start-ups

 My family wanted me to pursue a profession in Engineering, but I knew deep down that Mathematics and Science were not my friends.
 Neither was Accounting.
 Now, what could I have chosen as a career path?

-After all, I realised that I had a sharp memory and this inspired me to take the offer to study towards being a CS as I was already a Commerce student whose Accounting was shaky.
+After all, I realized that I had a sharp memory and this inspired me to take the offer to study towards being a CS as I was already a Commerce student whose Accounting was shaky.

 My family and relatives never tried to convince me otherwise although other people thought that I was making a big mistake.
 Despite it being termed a mistake, I went on with it and I do not regret having done so.